 “You guys were the rebels, man, the underdogs,” Stewart said on his show.
 “But now, are you becoming The Man?
 Remember back in 1984, you had those awesome ads about overthrowing Big Brother?
 Look in the mirror, man!”

 Fortunately, Powell — the engineer who lost the iPhone 4 — kept his job with Apple.
 He continues to work on iOS software.
-Somewhat amusingly, he lists “device security” as one of his interests on his LinkedIn profile.
+Somewhat amusingly, he lists “security engineering and architecture” as his job tile on his LinkedIn profile.